A Simple and Efficient Joint Measurement Strategy for Estimating Fermionic Observables and Hamiltonians: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Ingo Roth, Martin Kliesch and Alexander Gresch for helpful discussions, as well as Katarzyna Kowalczyk-Murynka for assistance with numerical computations.
 The authors acknowledge financial support from the TEAM-NET project co-financed by the EU within the Smart Growth Operational Program (contract no. POIR.04.04.00-00-17C1/18-00).
 D.M. acknowledges support from PNRR MUR Project No. PE0000023-NQSTI.
-The authors declare that they have no competing interests.
+M.O. acknowledges support from QuantERA Project TouQan financed by the National Science Center No. 2023/05/Y/ST2/00140 (ERA-NET Cofund QuantERA II).